johnpeart/johnpeart.github.io/src/posts/blogpost/2016-02-07-a-week-with-apple-pay.md

 [^1]: For those of you thinking I could just use contactless on my new debit card: I couldn't.
 Contactless debit cards only work after you've validated them with a PIN number.
 Once every 10 transactions you have to re-enter your PIN to prevent fraud.

-Luckily, my new bank supports [Apple Pay](http://www.apple.com/uk/apple-pay/); it's a new way to pay without needing a PIN number.
+Luckily, my new bank supports [Apple Pay](http://www.apple.com/uk/apple-pay/); it’s a new way to pay without needing a PIN number.
 So I had a way to pay for things despite the current account switching snafu, and I had the opportunity to run an interesting experiment.
 Could I get away with *only* paying for everything on Apple Pay until my PIN eventually arrived in the post?

 ## Setting up Apple Pay